 “Do not let anyone talk you into buying a life insurance policy on your child.” – Suze Orman

 If I’m not mistaken, sometimes children die.
-Unless your audience has about $8,000 laying around, they are going to need life insurance (that costs about $10 month) to pay for their precious child’s funeral.
+Unless your audience has about $8,000 laying around, they are going to need life insurance (that costs about $10 month) to pay for their precious child’s funeral and since there is no such thing as Suze Orman life insurance, you’ll have to choose between term or permanent life insurance.
 Or better yet, the parent could start an IUL out while the child is very young and then fund it enough to pay for a complete college education.

 “You should only look for one type of coverage: term life insurance.
 Do not—I repeat, do not—buy any other type of life insurance.
 There’s another kind, called “cash value,” which is a colossal waste of money if you ask me.” – Suze Orman